 - Leave the cakes to cool in the tins for 10 minutes or so, then move to a wire rack to cool fully.

 - Make sure your butter is at room temperature.

 - Beat the butter on its own for a couple of minutes to make sure its nice and smooth.

-- Add in the Toffee Sauce and beat again till its smooth and a lovely frosting has been formed!
+- Add in the toffee sauce and beat again until its smooth and a lovely frosting has been formed!

 For the Decoration